-San Francisco RV Dwellers get reprieve as homeowners Fume - RV Travel
+San Francisco RV dwellers get reprieve as homeowners fume - RV Travel

-Homeless RV dwellers get a temporary reprieve, while the San Francisco neighborhood homeowners think the city has handed them a raw deal reports KPIX.
+Homeless RV dwellers get a temporary reprieve, while the San Francisco neighborhood homeowners think the city has handed them a raw deal, reports KPIX.

-The San Francisco Metropolitan Transportation Agency earlier this month declined to ban overnight RV parking on De Wolf St. – a one-block-long street between Alemany Blvd. and Interstate 280 situated under the BART tracks and which runs behind a number of duplex homes.
+The San Francisco Metropolitan Transportation Agency (SFMTA) earlier this month declined to ban overnight RV parking on De Wolf St. – a one-block-long street between Alemany Blvd. and Interstate 280 situated under the BART tracks and which runs behind a number of duplex homes.

 It’s a problem that the residents of this working-class neighborhood in the Outer Mission will likely have to live with for some time because while there are 61 overnight parking bans already in the city, the SFMTA has put the brakes on issuing any more.